9 statistical bulletins

 Size and growth within the UK non-financial sectors as measured by the Annual Business Survey.

 Size and growth of the UK non-financial sectors within the 12 NUTS1 regions of the UK as estimated by the Annual Business Survey.

 Data on levels, distribution and make-up of earnings and hours worked for UK employees by sex and full-time or part-time status in all industries and occupations.

 Keywords: earnings, ashe, gender pay gap, median gross weekly, hourly earnings, annual earnings

-Annual Survey of Hours and Earnings Pension Tables: 2015 Provisional and 2014 Revised Results (Latest release)Membership and contributions to workplace pension arrangements for UK employees by type, age, industry, public/private sector, occupation and size of company.
+Annual Survey of Hours and Earnings pension tables, UK: 2017 provisional and 2016 revised results (Latest release)Membership and contributions to workplace pension arrangements for UK employees by type, age, industry, public and private sector, occupation and size of company.

 Keywords: ashe, occupational, scheme membership, defined benefit, employer contribution rates

 Average Weekly Earnings (AWE) is the key National Statistics indicator of short-term earnings growth, which provides monthly estimates of the level of Average Weekly Earnings per employee.